viamrobotics/docs/docs/getting-started/app-usage.md

 {{% /alert %}}

 This tab gives you the option of working on customizing your robot's functionality by using Viam’s block-based coding editor which implements Blockly and Python.

+### Security

+The **SECURITY** tab allows you to access and exchange the **Robot Part Secret Keys** of your robot.
+A robot part secret is a unique secret used by the robot to communicate with the cloud.

+{{< figure src="../img/app-usage/robot-part-secret-keys-drop-down.png" width="800px" alt="Screenshot of the SECURITY tab of a robot's page noting the Robot Part Secret Keys drop-down menu, with the clipboard icon on the far right and the Generate Key button underneath the drop-down." title="Screenshot of the SECURITY tab of a robot's page." >}}

+Copy the secret key by clicking on the clipboard icon.
+Click on the **Generate Key** button to generate a new key.

+{{% alert title="Caution" color="caution" %}}
+Be cautious when sharing robot part secret keys in your code or messages.

+Do not make a valid key publicly available, as any entity attempting to access your robot who has this token will be authenticated, compromising the security of your system.

+Note *where* and *when* you share a robot part secret key.
+After generating a new secret key, remember that it's best practice to update all references to the key in your code as soon as possible, even though Viam supports flexible key rotation with up to two keys in use at one time.
+{{% /alert %}}